rasmusab/officialcocktails/officialcocktails.com/content/cocktails/dry_martini.md

 ![](/cocktail-images/dry_martini.jpeg)

-## Directions for how to make a Dry martini
+## Directions for how to make the Dry martini

 1. Fill a mixing glass with ice cubes.
 2. Pour 60 ml (2.0 US fl oz) gin and 10 ml (0.34 US fl oz) dry vermouth into the mixing glass.